patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 ### Make sure you've understood the fundamental aspects of [name of model]

-Alright, now you should be ready to take a closer look into the actualy code of [name of model].
+Alright, now you should be ready to take a closer look into the actual code of [name of model].
 You should have understood the following aspects of [name of model] by now:

-- [characteristic 1 of name of model]
+- [characteristic 1 of [name of model]]
-- [characteristic 2 of name of model]
+- [characteristic 2 of [name of model]]
 - ...

 If any of the mentioned aspects above are **not** clear to you, now is a great time to talk to [name of hugging face teacher] again!